Deion Sanders: Baltimore Ravens (2004–2005)

 In 2004, Sanders announced his intention to come out of retirement after being convinced by his friend Joe Zorovich, Baltimore Ravens cornerback Corey Fuller, and linebacker Ray Lewis to play.
 He signed a one-year deal with the Ravens to be a nickelback.
 Sanders chose to wear the number 37, which matched his age at the time, to preemptively let people know that he was well aware of his relative senior status as an NFL player (additionally, his usual number 21 was already being worn by Ravens Pro Bowl cornerback Chris McAlister).
 Against the Buffalo Bills in week 7 of 2004, Sanders scored his ninth career interception return touchdown, moving him into a tie with Ken Houston and Aeneas Williams, and behind Rod Woodson (with 12), for second place all-time in the statistical category.
+He was named AFC Defensive Player of the Week for his game against the Bills.
+He finished the 2004 season with three interceptions.

 Sanders played in every game of the 2005 season.
+He had 30 tackles (27 solo), two interceptions, and five passes defended.
 The Ravens failed to qualify for the postseason for the second straight year and he retired in January 2006.